aragos/tichu-tournament/docs/api.md

 ### Gets the schedule of boards a team must play.
 (GET /api/tournaments/:id/movement/:pair_no)

-Fetches the movements (schedule) for the team in question for this tournament.
+Fetches the movement (schedule) for the team in question for this tournament.

 #### Request